bramley/phplist-plugin-ckeditor/README.md

 ## Version history ##

     version     Description
-    2.8.1+20250214  Display config settings for width and height only for the Dressprow theme 2.8.0+20250214  Add setting to disallow javascript elements and attributes and iframes 2.7.1+20240713  Use the documented method to disable version check
+    2.8.2+20250605  Allow the previous allowedContent filter to be used 2.8.1+20250214  Display config settings for width and height only for the Dressprow theme 2.8.0+20250214  Add setting to disallow javascript elements and attributes and iframes 2.7.1+20240713  Use the documented method to disable version check